ines-97/Java-Data-Structures/README.md

 # Java-Data-Structures
-This java project is for demonstrate the deffirent structure of data such as :
+This java project is a simple poject for demonstrate the deffirent structure of data such as :
 * Arrays
 * Linked Lists
 * Stack